 Kale is anti-inflammatory and has antioxidants.
 It provides cardiovascular support and potential cancer-preventative benefits.

-You need to be eating leafy greens and this Kale and Quinoa Salad is a great place to start!
+You need to be eating leafy greens and this Kale Quinoa Salad is a great place to start!

 Fruit in Savory Salads